AARC-lab/ACC2026/README.md

 https://arxiv.org/pdf/2510.22429

 To reproduce the results presented in the paper, simply run the two provided Simulink models.
-These models simulate the equivalent circuit of EV-integrated DC microgrid and the proposed **Global Integral Terminal SLiding Mode Backstepping Controller**.
+These models simulate the equivalent circuit of EV-integrated DC microgrid and the proposed **Global Integral Terminal Sliding Mode Backstepping Controller**.

 Requirements:
-MATLAB R2025a or later
+**MATLAB/Simulink R2025a or later**
-Simulink

 Instructions:
 1. Open MATLAB.